bnomei/kirby3-handlebars/readme.md

 - Put your handlebars templates in the `site/templates/` folder.
 - See below on how turn on Component and configure File extension in settings.
+- Prepare data in Controllers stored at `site/controllers/*` which will be available in the templates
+- In case you do not have a handlebar template with matching name it will fallback to kirbys php template logic.

 ## Settings